ColinGrime/Tweaks/README.md

 * `anvil-repair` - Right-clicking an anvil with an iron block will repair it slightly.
 * `crops-bone-meal` - Allows players to bone meal any crop.
 * `crops-trample-proof` - Prevents the trampling of crops.
+* `double-doors` - Allows the opening of double doors with 1 click.
 * `drops-magnet` - Breaking blocks nearby will cause their item drops to go towards the player a little.
 * `entity-equip` - If a player throws an item close to an entity, they will auto equip it.
+* `entity-set-on-fire` - Right-clicking an entity with a flint & steel or fire charge sets it on fire.
 * `fire-dries-sponges` - Setting a sponge on fire dries it out instantly.
 * `glass-break` - Glass breaks instantly when broken by a Netherite Pickaxe (configurable).
 * `hay-bale-bread` - Right-clicking a hay bale with a hoe automatically crafts and drops bread.